 Net new lending consist of new lending net of prepayments of older loans.
 Figures new lending of pension funds are from September 2015.
 Most recent figures are preliminary.
 Monthly data.

 Source: Central Bank of Iceland

+VII Households and businesses

 VII-5

 Companies' deposits

 Contribution of individual components to deposit growth.
 Term deposits include money market accounts and other non-sight deposits.
 Further information can be found on the monetary statistics pages of the Central Bank website.
 Most recent figures are preliminary.
 Monthly data.
-Source: Central Bank of (celand.
+Source: Central Bank of Iceland.
+VII-6